BAM-PFA/rs2ia/readme.md

 Install the dependencies above.

 Run `ia configure` to set up the credentials for connecting to archive.org.
 You will be prompted for the email and password for an account that will be publishing to your desired IA collection.
+The utility will automatically generate a config file for you.

 `git clone` this repo to a convenient place on the RS server.